 print(x.c) # Still Prints 25

-For creating an instance (instance object) of a class, a reference can be assigned class object as a function.
-The following is a valid example of creating instance:
+When creating an instance (instance object) of a class, a reference can be assigned to the class object as a function.

 X = C1() #C1 is a class

-If __init__ method is supplied to a class, there can be some default initialization of attributes in that method.
-When an instance is created, any required arguments must be passed to the instantiation to fulfill initialization.
-Look at the following example:
+If the __init__ method is supplied to a class, there can be default initialization of the attributes in that method.
+When an instance is created, any required arguments must be passed to the instantiation to fulfill the initialization.

 def __init__(self, value1, value2):

 self.a = value1